GerHobbelt/owemdjee/README.md

 - [Facebook's Hermes](https://github.com/facebook/hermes), [Samsung's Escargot](https://github.com/Samsung/escargot) and [XS/moddable](https://www.moddable.com/)<sup>[also](https://github.com/Moddable-OpenSource/moddable) [here](https://github.com/Moddable-OpenSource/moddable-xst)</sup>, which led me to [a webpage where various embeddable JS engines are compared size- and *performance*-wise](https://bellard.org/quickjs/bench.html).
 - [Google's V8](https://v8.dev/)<sup>[here](https://github.com/v8/v8) [too](https://chromium.googlesource.com/v8/v8/+/84450a2239672109bcf537d6740b8babda521567)</sup>, as available in NodeJS, is deemed too complex for integration: when we go there, we could spend the same amount of effort on CPython integration -- though there again is the ever-present "how to debug this visually?!" question...)
-- jerryscript: ES2017/2020 (good!), there's noises about Chrome Developer Tools on the Net for this one.
+- [JerryScript](https://github.com/jerryscript-project/jerryscript/): ES2017/2020 (good!), there's noises about Chrome Developer Tools on the Net for this one.
 Small, designed for embedded devices.
 I like that.
 - mujs: ES5, no visual debugger. **Out.**
 - [QuickJS](https://github.com/bellard/quickjs): ES2020, DevTools or [VS Code debugging](https://github.com/koush/vscode-quickjs-debug) seems to be available.
 Also comes with an interesting runtime: [txiki](https://github.com/saghul/txiki.js), which we still need to take a good look at.

-**UPDATE 2021/June**: jerryscript, duktape, XS/moddable, escargot: these have been dropped as we picked QuickJS.
+**UPDATE 2021/June**: [JerryScript](https://github.com/jerryscript-project/jerryscript/), duktape, XS/moddable, escargot: these have been dropped as we picked QuickJS.
 After some initial hassle with that codebase, we picked a different branch to test, which was cleaner and compiled out of the box (CMake > MSVC), which is always a good omen for a codebase when you have cross-platform portability in mind.